 Conclusion – Cost Accounting vs Management Accounting

-Both cost accounting vs management accounting help management make effective decisions.
+Both cost accounting vs. management accounting help management make effective decisions.
 But their scope and tools are completely different.
-As management accounting depends a lot on cost accounting to prepare reports, cost accounting happens to be a sub-set of management accounting.
-But if we look at the usage, estimation process, data points used, and utility, cost accounting has much narrower scope than management accounting.
+As management accounting depends a lot on cost accounting to prepare reports, cost accounting happens to be a subset of management accounting.
+But if we look at the usage, estimation process, data points used, and utility, cost accounting has a much narrower scope than management accounting.

-At the same time, to understand management accounting, it is imperative that you understand cost accounting well.
-That’s why it is important to understand the contrast between cost accounting and management accounting.
+At the same time, you must understand cost accounting well to understand management accounting.
+Therefore, it is important to understand the contrast between cost accounting and management accounting.